MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 | RevoScaleR | Spark 2.0-2.1 over HDFS, Hadoop MapReduce: Hive, Orc, Parquet, Text, XDF, ODBC <br/><br/>SQL Server: tables, views, local text and .xdf files <sup>(1)</sup>, ODBC data sources |
 | revoscalepy | Spark 2.0-2.1 over HDFS: Hive, Orc, Parquet, Text, XDF, ODBC <br/><br/>SQL Server 2017 Machine Learning with Python: tables, views, local text and .xdf files <sup>(1)</sup>, ODBC data sources |

-<sup>(1)</sup> You can load text or .xdf files locally, but be aware that code and data is run through SQL Server, which results in [implicit data type conversions](https://docs.microsoft.com/sql/advanced-analytics/r/r-libraries-and-data-types#r-and-sql-data-types).
+<sup>(1)</sup> You can load text or .xdf files locally, but be aware that code and data runs on SQL Server, which results in [implicit data type conversions](https://docs.microsoft.com/sql/advanced-analytics/r/r-libraries-and-data-types#r-and-sql-data-types).

 > [!NOTE]
 > RevoScaleR is available in both Machine Learning Server and R Client.
 You can develop script in R Client for execution on the server.
 However, because R Client is limited to two threads for processing and in-memory datasets, scripts might require deeper customizations if datasets are large and come with dependencies on data chunking.
 Chunking is not supported in R Client.
 In R Client, the `blocksPerRead` argument is ignored and all data is read into memory.
 Large datasets that exceed memory must be pushed to a compute context of a Machine Learning Server instance that provides data chunking.